splunk/eventgen/docs/REFERENCE.md

 disableLoggingQueue = true | false
     * Disable the logging queue for process mode
     * In process mode, logs in each process will be collected via a logging queue
-    * Default is false which will enable the logging queue
+    * Default is true which will disable the logging queue

 #############################
 ## OUTPUT RELATED SETTINGS ##